 A scenario provided by the ERG, which used the committee's preferred assumptions and applied more pessimistic gastrointestinal-related disutilities in the model, resulted in survival output that was more plausible.
 In this scenario analysis patisiran was associated with an ICER of £125,256 per QALY gained.
 The committee acknowledged that neither the company's base case nor the ERG scenario were without flaws.
 However, it considered that the most plausible ICER for patisiran compared with BSC using the confidential commercial arrangement for patisiran was likely to be between £80,730 and £125,256 per QALY gained.
 Therefore, the committee concluded that the most plausible ICER is above the range that can usually be considered an effective use of NHS resources for highly specialised technologies.

-4.27 The committee understood that the interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
+4.27 The committee understood that NICE's interim process and methods of the highly specialised technologies programme (2017) specifies that a most plausible ICER of below £100,000 per QALY gained for a highly specialised technology is normally considered an effective use of NHS resources.
 For a most plausible ICER above £100,000 per QALY gained, judgements about the acceptability of the highly specialised technology as an effective use of NHS resources must take account of the magnitude of the incremental therapeutic improvement, as revealed through the number of additional QALYs gained and by applying a 'QALY weight'.
 It understood that a weight between 1 and 3 can be applied when the QALY gain is between 10 and 30 QALYs.
 The committee discussed the QALY gains associated with patisiran and highlighted that these were likely to be just below 10 (ranging from 9.16 QALYs using the committee's preferred assumptions to 12.19 QALYs in the company's revised base case, but expected to be closer to the lower end point).
 Although, QALY gains with patisiran were likely to be close to the threshold, the committee concluded that patisiran did not meet the criteria for applying a QALY weight.